-KPMG LLP is the external auditor of the Company and reported on the fiscal 2016 audited financial statements of the Company filed on SEDAR.
+KPMG LLP is the external auditor of the Company and reported on the fiscal 2017 audited financial statements of the Company filed on SEDAR.

 The Qualified Persons who completed the reserves and resources estimate for the Guanacevi Project are Zachary J. Black, SME-RM, Jeffery W. Choquette, P.E. and Jennifer J. Brown, SME-RM, of Hard Rock Consulting.
-They are the authors of the report "NI 43-101 Technical Report Updated Resource and Reserve Estimates for the Guanacevi Mines Project, Durango State, Mexico" dated March 3, 2017 (effective date of December 31, 2016) filed on SEDAR.
+They are the authors of the report "National Instrument 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Guanacevi Project, Durango State, Mexico" dated March 3, 2017 and amended March 27, 2018 (effective date of December 31, 2016) filed on SEDAR.

 The Qualified Persons who completed the reserves and resources for the Bolañitos Mines Project are Zachary J. Black, SME-RM, Jeffery W. Choquette, P.E. and Jennifer J. Brown, SME-RM, of Hard Rock Consulting.
-They are the authors of the report "NI 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Bolañitos Project, Guanajuato State, Mexico" dated March 3, 2017 (effective date of December 31, 2016) filed on SEDAR.
+They are the authors of the report "National Instrument 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Bolañitos Project, Guanajuato State, Mexico" dated March 3, 2017 and amended March 27, 2018 (effective date of December 31, 2016) filed on SEDAR.

 The Qualified Persons who completed the estimate of the reserves and resources for the El Cubo Mine are Zachary J. Black, SME-RM, Jeffery W. Choquette, P.E. and Jennifer J. Brown, SME-RM, of Hard Rock Consulting.
-They are the author of the report "NI 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the El Cubo Project, Guanajuato State, Mexico" dated March 3, 2017 (effective date of December 31, 2016 filed on SEDAR.
+They are the authors of the report "National Instrument 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the El Cubo Project, Guanajuato State, Mexico" dated March 3, 2017 and amended March 27, 2018 (effective date of December 31, 2016) filed on SEDAR.